projectcontour/contour/design/tracing-design.md

 ### otel-collector ExtensionService

-When using Tracing,first,an ExtensionService must be defined for the otel-collector with the cluster-level details for the otel-collector itself.
+When using tracing, the user must first define an ExtensionService with the cluster-level details for the otel-collector itself.

 For example:

 ```yaml